ythuang0522/Slide2Thesis/README.md

 - Extract text and images from PDF slides
 - Generate thesis chapters from slide content
-- Add citations and references with flexible citation styles
+- Add citations and references using traditional LaTeX bibliography
 - Generate figures and tables
 - Compile a complete thesis document in PDF format
 - Web interface for uploading and processing